MzrMag/BENG-183-Group-8/RNA-Seq Data Quality Control.md

 * Fastp parallelly process the input fastq files using multi-threading techniques to improve the efficiency.
 * It loads reads from FASTQ files and groups them into packs.
 * There is a one-on-one relationship between each pack of reads and the thread assigned to process it.
-  * Within each thread, each read from the pack is individually processed.
+  * Within each thread, each read from the pack is processed separatedly.
 * Each thread operates independently to process its subset of reads and store reads’ statistical information in its own environment for later use.
   * This information may include per-cycle quality profiles, per-cycle base contents, results from adapter trimming and k-mer counts.
 * After all the reads have been processed, these statistical information will be merged together.